someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 ## Configuration

-Cloud2SQL supports all sources Resoto supports.
-By default it ships with AWS, Google Cloud, DigitalOcean, and Kubernetes source plugins pre-installed.
+Cloud2SQL supports all sources supported by Resoto.
+By default, Cloud2SQL ships with AWS, Google Cloud, DigitalOcean, and Kubernetes source plugins pre-installed.

-The configuration file is a [YAML](https://yaml.org/spec/1.2.2) file that specifies which sources to load from and which destinations to export the data to.
+The configuration file is a [YAML](https://yaml.org) file that specifies which sources to load from and which destinations to export the data to.

 In this example we are going to configure AWS and export the data to a local SQLite database file.